dnsimple/dnsimple-support/content/articles/account-creation.md

 ---
+meta: How to sign up for a DNSimple account or create a new account for an existing DNSimple user.
 title: Account Creation
 excerpt: How to sign up for a DNSimple account or create a new account for an existing DNSimple user.
 categories: